CyVerse-learning-materials/discovery_environment_guide/step6.rst

             - **X**

-*Using a Bag to Share or Download in the Discovery Envionrnment*
+*Using a Bag to Share or Download in the Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can share or download multiple items using the |bag icon| (bag icon) feature in the Discovery Environment.
 You must be logged in to use a bag.